Did you know you can grow potatoes in containers?

-I’ve tried a couple of containers for potatoes in burlap bags as it was super frugal.
-We also tried growing them in a DIY potato pallet.
+I’ve grown potatoes in a couple of containers now: in burlap bags & a DIY potato pallet container

 Make sure the potatoes you grow in containers are ‘main season’ potatoes not the small ‘early’ ones because the plants won’t grow tall enough to make use of the space.

-Here’s some DIY & containers you can buy for growing potatoes in a small space
+Here are some great DIY & containers for growing potatoes

 I’ve seen a lot of potato towers where you have to nail or drill pieces in as the plant grows which is sort of a constant hassle if you’re like me and aren’t great with tools.